 Irene played cards with Frankie and Arthur's [the agent] mother.

 They went to family gatherings, known to the public as powwows, every summer.
 The women made his regalia.
 He wore a green shirt made by Frankie with a white collar beaded by Lucy.
-He also had white mocs that went half way up his legs, like sock slippers, completely beaded, with symbols, such as lightning, in black, red and yellow by Granny.
+He also had white mocs that went half way up his legs, like sock slippers, completely beaded by Granny, with symbols, such as lightning, in black, red and yellow.

 Lucy taught him to dance by having him stand on her feet as she danced.
 He also learned by observing cousin Owl Feather, a champion dancer.
 However, when Owl Feather was 17, he was badly beaten by some men.
 The injuries were so bad that Owl Feather never danced again.
 Strong Horse also taught Komote drumming, dancing and other things.